cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 - **Precondition**
   - True.
 - **Postcondition**
-  - If `providerChannel` is set and does not match the channel (with ID `packet.getDestinationChannel()`) on which the packet was received, then
+  - If `providerChannel` is set and does not match the channel (with ID `packet.getDestinationChannel()`) on which the packet was received, then an error acknowledgement is returned.
-    - the closing handshake for the channel with ID `packet.getDestinationChannel()` is initiated;
-    - an error acknowledgement is returned.
   - Otherwise,
     - the height of the subsequent block is mapped to `packet.data.id` (i.e., the `HtoVSC` mapping) ;
-    - if `providerChannel` is not set, then
-      - the CCV channel is marked as established, i.e., `providerChannel = packet.getDestinationChannel()`;
-      - the pending slash requests are sent to the provider chain (see [CCV-CCF-SNDPESLASH.1](#ccv-ccf-sndpeslash1));
     - `packet.data.updates` are appended to `pendingChanges`;
     - `(packet.data.id, maturityTimestamp)` is added to `maturingVSCs`, where `maturityTimestamp = currentTimestamp() + consumerUnbondingPeriod`;
     - for each `valAddr` in the slash acknowledgments received from the provider chain, `outstandingDowntime[valAddr]` is set to false;